 In most creative fields, it's impossible to get away from one important tool—a pencil.
 It doesn't matter if you're an architect, a professional fine artist, or you're just learning to draw; a good graphite pencil is an essential part of any artist's supplies.

 And while we've gone over how to select the best colored pencils, there are a whole other set of considerations when thinking about the right graphite pencil to add to your collection.
 In fact, you'll probably—like most artists—wind up using several different pencils depending on the effect you're looking for.

 Figuring out the best pencils to bring your sketches and designs to life can appear challenging, but much of it comes down to personal preference.
 Once you get the hang of which brand you prefer, you can mix and match different pencil grades in order to expand your sketching capabilities.
-You'll see that much of what we suggest are pencil sets, which allows you to experiment with a wide variety of lines and shading, but each brand will also sell their pencils individually once you need to restock.
+You'll see that much of what we suggest are pencil sets, which allow you to experiment with a wide variety of lines and shading, but each brand will also sell their pencils individually once you need to restock.

 How to Select the Best Drawing Pencil